Taking healthcare where it needs (TH-WIN)

 James Fleck, MD, PhD: Anticancerweb 29 (01), 2023

 Primary Health Care (PHC) has a resolution rate of 85%, but when care is restricted to general practitioners, it becomes less cost-effective and, consequently, does not arouse the interest of the private market.
-As health is everyone's need and right, PHC becomes a tripartite responsibility, including the public, private and social sectors.
+As health is everyone's need and right, PHC becomes a tripartite responsibility, including the government, private and social sectors.
 The lack of administrative creativity overloads and discourages PHC, a sector of undeniable relevance in public health.
 General practitioners and other health professionals who work exclusively in PHC feel undervalued due to overwork and low financial return, combined with interventions classified as low complexity.
 However, in a well-designed interactive health system, only 15% of PHC consultations will require highly complex procedures, often associated with higher costs.
 Currently, High Complexity Health Centers (HCHC) are oversized, as they also offer PHC.
 HCHC are widely available in large urban areas and their costs are provided by public and private resources, combined with the patient's co-payment, generating an undesirable global out-of-pocket crisis imposed on the patient and family.
 Logistical barriers generate inadequacy and delay in referral and counter-referral, underestimating the PHC and overestimating the HCHC.
 TH-WIN will break this paradigm by bringing high complexity decision-making to PHC, using new generation technical inputs to fill in the gaps.

-TH-WIN would fight inequities, since healthcare should be universal.
+TH-WIN would fight inequities, following the principle that healthcare should be universal.
 Recent COVID-19 pandemic showed how fragile we are.
 There is no geographic barriers anymore.
 The planet works like a small community.
 Everyone's safety is supported by a universal and well-balanced health care system.
 All communities, states and countries could be reached.
 The extent of interventions can be designed individually, based on local ICER/QALY criteria.
 Local, national and international committees would evaluate specific needs and proposed interventions.
 Taking healthcare to where it needs to be is a rational way of dealing with the current imbalanced distribution of the healthcare system by identifying opportunities for VIA-improvement.

 The proposal presented by the author aims to integrate Primary Health Care (PHC) and High Complexity Health Centers (HCHC) by standardizing and analyzing patients' clinical data, with the goal of improving the quality of care and fighting inequalities in the health system.
 Additionally, the implementation of ontologies and artificial intelligence technologies could facilitate access to and management of this data.
 However, the text does not discuss the feasibility and practical challenges of implementing this proposal.
 It is important to consider that improving the healthcare system depends not only on technological advances but also on public policies and adequate investments to value and train the professionals involved.